East-West crisis to overshadow EBRD meeting 25 years after Cold War

 But Russia remains its biggest market by far and economic problems were growing there well before Moscow annexed Crimea from Ukraine in March, drawing retaliatory sanctions from the United States and European Union.

-EBRD funding in Russia slumped last year to 1.8 billion euros from 2.6 billion in 2012 due to what the development bank termed "difficult investment conditions".
+EBRD funding in Russia slumped last year to 1.8 billion euros (1.46 billion pounds) from 2.6 billion in 2012 due to what the development bank termed "difficult investment conditions".

 Western sanctions have targeted a limited number of Russian individuals and companies, and Chakrabarti has said there has been no pressure so far from the EBRD's main shareholders - G7 governments - to reduce its investments in Russia.